mgosalia/nova-specs/specs/liberty/approved/dynamic-quota-resource.rst

    will be able to increment quota value of appropriate dynamic quota resource associated with the instance.

-7. For all quota calculations, all the static resources are hard-coded and the resource dictionary is formed at the time of service initialization.
+7. Currently, for all quota calculations, all the static resources are hard-coded and the resource dictionary is formed at the time of service initialization.
 So, multiple api workers form the same resource dictionary.
    With quota resources being created dynamically, we will have to query the DB (dynamic_quota_resources table) before every quota operation, to get the latest resource dictionary.

 Alternatives